Joystream/joystream/README.md

 # Overview

-This landing repo is intended to be the best starting place to get a coherent view of how information is organised in this GitHub organization.
+This landing repo is intended to be the best starting place to get a coherent view of how information is organized in this GitHub organization.

+It is the main code reposity for all joystream software.
+It will  house the substrate chain project, the full node and runtime and all reusable substrate runtime modules that make up the joystream runtime.
+In addition to all front-end apps and infrastructure servers necessary for operating the network.

+The repository both a cargo workspace and yarn workspace.

+The Joystream network builds on a pre-release version of [substrate v2.0](https://substrate.dev/) and adds additional functionality to support the [various roles](https://www.joystream.org/roles) that can be entered into on the platform.

 # Contribute